Starbucks Chai Latte

 - No need to add any sugar since the chai concentrate is sweetened.

-- If don’t want the froth, you can skip the French press and just heat the milk and chai concentrate.
+- If don’t want to froth the milk, you can skip the French press and just heat the milk and chai concentrate.

 I just had a question about the spice level.
 Crazy enough, I haven’t had a chai (yet) that was as awesomely spicy as Starbucks.
 Of course, from place to place it varies on the barista but I LOVE it when it’s spicy.
 I just bought the Bigelow Vanilla Chai teabag and made it with oatmilk and it’s just…not giving me the spicy punch I’m looking for.
 I’ve tried the Oregon Chai Tea Latte concentrate and still feel like it’s lacking.